 ct>parse - win64 f ctool

 As each file is parsed, its name is displayed.
 Template instantiations are indented (and indented further, when one template causes the instantiation of another).

 The first RSC file to be parsed is FunctionGuard.h.
-The files that precede it are either from the standard library or Windows.
+The files that precede it are either from the standard library, Windows, or Linux.
 However, they are not the actual instances of those files.
 Rather, they are taken from the subs directory, which contains simplified versions of them.
 These versions avoid the need to

 >import files that are external to the project from a wide range of directories